 - Have weighted stands down the stairs helping keep the runner secure.
 Have these stands hold pictures, candles, flowers, or anything else you think up.
 This could be a timeline of how you met your mate, or picture of shared experiences.

 - Forego the runner and replace it with flower petals, succulents, twinkle lights (if having a dusk like wedding.)
 Add an alter instead, as your grand decoration.

 An important wedding tip is to remember, your guests will be mostly looking at you and your partner, so sometimes less is more.
 Save the grand décor for the reception, where you can enjoy it all night long.

 We believe that there is no detail too small to overlook when it comes to planning a ceremony.
+Click this link if you would like more information about Warren Station and Quaking Aspen.
 Think about what your vision is, and have a team in place to execute your ideas!
 Happy planning!